 Meeting the challenge of expanding Stonz into new markets

-If you follow me as @DenVan on Twitter, you might have seen that I contributed to a Dan Misener piece in today’s Globe and Mail.
+If you follow me as @DenVan on Twitter, information pills you might have seen that I contributed to a Dan Misener piece in today’s Globe and Mail.
 It was a brand strategy critique of the Canadian kids footwear and winter-wear brand Stonz.
-But as with many such things, the advice I provided was about twice as long as the space they had for me.
+But as with many such things, order the advice I provided was about twice as long as the space they had for me.
 So for Stonz, and all brand managers (and geeks), I’ve included my full thoughts below.

 First of all, here’s the Globe and Mail Article (click to visit)